Would you like to see what we have written on a subject? Use the search below.

 Passages in the Bible are sometimes used to support the idea that aliens have visited us in the past. ["Aliens" themselves seem to know a good deal about the Bible.]
 Two sections that come quickly to mind are Gen. 6 and the beginning of Ezekiel.

 Then we have the "spaceships" of Ezekiel [Ez.
 1].
-Some use Ezekiel's descriptions of his visions to claim that he was seeing UFO's.
-I would point out that in the very first verse Ezekiel states he was seeing a vision of God.
+Some use Ezekiel's descriptions of his visions to claim that he was seeing UFOs.
+I would point out that in the very first verse, Ezekiel states he was seeing a vision of God.
 We know by studying dreams and visions in the Bible that they are most often a symbolic picture of reality.
 Sometimes the dreams/visions were weird - Pharaoh saw cows [which don't eat meat] eat other cows without gaining weight.
 Nebuchadnezzar and Daniel, among others, had interesting visions.
 What they saw represented and explained something they did not know.
-Likewise Ezekiel, saw a vision.
-It was a symbolic picture of what God was trying to teach him not a physical object.
+Likewise, Ezekiel saw a vision.
+It was a symbolic picture of what God was trying to teach him, not a physical object.

-For further reading and research I recommend the Alien Intrusion book below.
+For further reading and research, I recommend the Alien Intrusion book below.

-For more information about Glenn Davis see our About Glenn page and/or his Author's Page.
+For more information about Glenn Davis, see our About Glenn page or visit Glenn Davis Books.

 You might like these